segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/selligent/index.md

 ---
 Selligent is a cross-channel marketing platform that allows brands to effectively engage with their customers across email, mobile, social, display and web channels.

-Take your company’s email analysis to the next level by **adding Selligent as a Source to Segment.** We’ll automatically collect email events like `Email Delivered` and `Email Opened`, forward them to your destinations, and load them into your data warehouse.
+Take your company's email analysis to the next level by **adding Selligent as a Source to Segment.** We'll automatically collect email events like `Email Delivered` and `Email Opened`, forward them to your destinations, and load them into your data warehouse.

-In your favorite BI or analytics tool, you’ll be able to analyze your email campaigns in SQL or through drag-and-drop reports.
-And, you’ll be able to join your Selligent data with the event data you’re already sending through Segment to analyze the down-funnel effects of your emails.
+In your favorite BI or analytics tool, you'll be able to analyze your email campaigns in SQL or through drag-and-drop reports.
+And, you'll be able to join your Selligent data with the event data you're already sending through Segment to analyze the down-funnel effects of your emails.
 [Learn more about how you can use Selligent with Segment.](/sources/selligent)

 ## Getting Started
 <span> </span>
 If you have previously enabled sending email events via the Selligent destination during our beta (using a project write key), you do not need to create new Selligent source.
 Your email data will continue to flow as normal.

-1. From your workspace’s `segment.com/<your-workspace>/sources page`, click `Add source`.
+1. From your workspace's `segment.com/<your-workspace>/sources page`, click `Add source`.

 2. Choose Selligent.

 3. Give the Source a nickname and a schema name.
 The nickname is a label used in the Segment interface, and the schema name is the namespace you query against in your warehouse.
-You can name them however you’d like, but we recommend sticking to something that reflects the Source itself, like `Selligent` for nickname and `selligent` for the schema name.
+You can name them however you'd like, but we recommend sticking to something that reflects the Source itself, like `Selligent` for nickname and `selligent` for the schema name.

 4. The next page ("Overview") will surface your **Segment write key for Selligent.** Copy this write key.